 Blue Mountains, Australia

 Vast eucalyptus forests and ancient Aboriginal rock art sites are just two of many good reasons to visit the Blue Mountains in New South Wales (not far from Sydney).
-There are also a lot of walking tracks, opening some breathtaking views on cliffs and passes.
-Be sure to book a ticket on Katoomba Scenic Railway: built in the 19th century for mining purposes, it now serves as a great tourist ride.
+There are also many walking tracks, offering breathtaking views of cliffs and passes.
+Make sure to book a ticket on the Katoomba Scenic Railway — built in the 19th century for mining, it now offers a great tourist ride.

 Sapa, Vietnam

-If you look for nice trekking routes, you should definitely pay attention to Sapa in the Northwest of Vietnam.
-The town sits right beyond the country’s highest peak, Mount Fansipan (3147m), so you can explore an abundance of various trails.
+If you're looking for nice trekking routes, you should definitely consider Sapa in the Northwest of Vietnam.
+The town sits just beyond the country's highest peak, Mount Fansipan (3147m), so you can explore a variety of trails.
 Or just take a cable car and ride right to the top.
 Reserve a Sunday morning for a trip to Bac Ha market, where locals trade handmade crafts and fresh produce.

 Luang Prabang, Laos

-Not without a reason, Luang Prabang, the capital of eponymous province in Laos, was named a UNESCO World Heritage site: it is a cultural crossroad where Buddhist temples, European colonial architecture, and traditional Lao buildings meet each other.
-Summer might be the best season to arrive at this place because of the Boun Khao Phansa festival, marking the beginning of Buddhist Lent with candlelit processions and traditional ceremonies.
+Not without reason, Luang Prabang, the capital of the eponymous province in Laos, was named a UNESCO World Heritage Site: it is a cultural crossroads where Buddhist temples, European colonial architecture, and traditional Lao buildings meet.
+Summer might be the best time to visit this place because of the Boun Khao Phansa festival, which marks the beginning of the Buddhist Lent with candlelit processions and traditional ceremonies.

 Cameron Highlands, Malaysia

-Rising above the sea level up to 1,600m, Cameron Highlands host a fantastic variety of fauna and flora (including more than 700 species of plants).
-So if you look for real biodiversity and a relatively cool climate, it is there to find.
-You might add to your schedule a visit to tea plantations and strawberry farms, and a trip to Tanah Rata night market, which runs on Fridays, Saturdays, and Sundays.
+Rising above the sea level up to 1,600m, Cameron Highlands hosts a fantastic variety of fauna and flora (including more than 700 species of plants).
+So if you look for real biodiversity and a relatively cool climate, you'll find them there.
+You might add a visit to tea plantations and strawberry farms, and a trip to the Tanah Rata night market, which runs on Fridays, Saturdays, and Sundays.

 Bagan, Myanmar

-Former capital of Pagan kingdom that went into decline in the 13th century, Bagan still retains a lot of architectural magnificence.
+Former capital of the Pagan kingdom, which declined in the 13th century, Bagan still retains much of its architectural magnificence.
 There are thousands and thousands of temples, pagodas, and monasteries.
-Whether you’re into Asian archaeology or not, it’s a stunning view — especially from a hot air balloon.
-Buildings aside, Bagan can offer you local markets, but expect it to be a pretty crowded place.
+Whether you're into Asian archaeology or not, it's a stunning view — especially from a hot air balloon.
+Aside from the buildings, Bagan offers local markets, but expect it to be pretty crowded.

 Kandy, Sri Lanka